tingleshao/kirito/README.md

 Preview: don't run stitching, but show the preview stitched result, assume there is a file "preview.jpg" in the working directory.
 #### Checkboxes
 Loading existing model file: in Hugin-based stitching, a pre-aligned model can be used in the optimization process.
-The default pre-aligned model file is "/home/$user/data/stitching/prealigned.pto".
+The default pre-aligned model file is "/home/$user/data/mantisModelGen/prealigned.pto".
 If the default file is not found, a pop-up window will appear to let user select the pre-aligned model file.
+The default directory can be modified in the \_\_init\_\_() method in main.py

 Grab frames: if checked, the program will get frames from the render machine (render machine IP address specified in IP text field).
 The frames will be saved in the working directory.

 Store frame to custom directory: if checked, the program will set the working directory to the one specified in the textfield below the checkbox.
-Otherwise the default working directory is /home/$user/data/stitching/$yeardatetime/.
+Otherwise the default working directory is /home/$user/mantisModelGen/$yeardatetime/.

 #### Others:
 Slider: user can use slider to select the threshold in finding feature matching.
 Higher threshold: less picky in finding matches.